swetnamaste/https-github.com-swetnamaste-echoscan/README.md

-# https-github.com-swetnamaste-echoscan
+# EchoScan

-AI and anomaly detection in text, images, audio and video
+This repository will host the EchoScan API, an anomaly detection service for text, images, audio, and video.

+Stay tuned for full code, deployment instructions, and more!